Toyota Corona Mark II Hardtop GSL (1973)

 Road testing the Toyota Corona Mark II Hardtop GSL

 The engine is certainly powerful for a 2.0-liter four-cylinder, but the overall impression is similar to that of a Volvo from 10 years ago.
 In short, the Mark II lacks the refinement you get from recent European compact cars.
-The variable-ratio steering is imprecise and heavy at low speeds, and while it has excellent straight-line stability on the highway, the steering characteristics are still very understeering, so it gets heavier as you increase your speed in corners.
+The variable-ratio steering is imprecise and heavy at low speeds, and while it has excellent straight-line stability on the highway, the steering characteristics are still dominated by understeer, so the steering gets heavier as you increase your speed in corners.
 However, if you have enough physical strength, you can rely on the power of the EFI engine and drive it smoothly on winding roads.
 It’s also good at cruising on the highway, and since 100km/h is equivalent to only 3500rpm in fourth gear, even 140km/h is quite practical.
 The noise level is not particularly low, but there is not much difference depending on the speed.